 Natural gas is an energy source for private homes, commercial businesses, and industries.
 It is found in geological formations, or 'plays' hundreds of feet beneath the surface of the earth.
 In the last several years, energy companies have developed new technology that has made the drilling necessary to harvest natural gas faster, easier, and more cost-effective.
 Where's all the work occurring?

-All of these plays are discussed in further detail in other sections of OilJobFinder.com - check out all the specifics regarding jobs, employer profiles, current activity, and the potential each may have for you and your career in the natural gas industry!
+All of these plays are discussed in further detail in other sections of OilJobFinder.com - check out all the specifics regarding jobs, employer profiles, current activity, and the potential each may have for you and your career in the oil and natural gas industry!

 According to Natural Gas Supply Association website, the natural gas industry employs several million Americans, 622,000 people directly and another 2.2 million through jobs related to the natural gas industry.
 Worldwide the number is obviously much, much bigger!